New online humane education learning opportunities are coming!

 Children may read to our cats, dogs and bunnies any time our shelter is open to the public.
 No registration or advance notice is required.
 Simply come, sit, stay and read!
 Children may bring their own books or select one from our bookcase, located by the Small Wonders animal area.
 Although dog and small wonders cages may not be entered, children can sit with our kittens and cats while they read.

-Due to the state of emergency, Reading with Pets has been postponed until further notice.
+Due to ongoing Covid-19 restrictions, Reading with Pets has been postponed until further notice.

-Due to the state of emergency, there are no additional opportunities at this time.
+Due to ongoing Covid-19 restrictions, there are no additional opportunities at this time.
 Please check back later.

 Want to learn more?